 Welcome to the constantly-updated Mix That Drink Gift Guide for Cocktail Lovers.
 This list features bar accessories and novelty items, and I've arranged it by category.
 Most of the items are from Amazon, which makes shopping with this gift guide super-easy.
 Gift Guide Categories Cocktail / Mixology Kits Books Home Brewing /DIY Kits … [Read more...]

 Ever wonder how to pour a layered cocktail?
 Or rim a glass?
 Or mix up a properly measured cocktail pitcher for your guests?
 We've got you covered with bartender tips and tutorials.

 Some cocktail recipes, like margaritas, call for you to rim the glass with salt or sugar.
-You should also feel free to add rims to cocktail recipes that don't call for them - this can put an exciting twist on standard recipes. *This post contains affiliate links.
-You can do this with a rimming dish (I spent about $8 on this one at Amazon and it makes it much easier) or … [Read more...]
+You should also feel free to add rims to cocktail recipes that don't call for them - this can put an exciting twist on standard recipes.
+You can do this with a rimming dish (I spent about $8 on this one at Amazon) and it makes it much easier) or just plates and … [Read more...]

 When you're serving cocktails to guests, there are some easy ways to tweak each drink so it's just the way each guest likes it.
 This mixology tip is a great way to impress your guests with your bartending skills, and it starts by asking questions.
 Mixology Tip: Creating customized cocktails Ask your guests how they like the cocktail you're about to … [Read more...]